jcoglan/canopy/site/langs/javascript.md

     $ canopy url.peg --lang js

 This creates a file called `url.js` that contains all the parser logic, and it works in Node and in the browser.
+The `--output` option can be used to override the default location:

+    $ canopy url.peg --lang js --output some/dir/url

+This will write the generated parser into the file `some/dir/url.js`.

-Let's try it out:
+Let's try our parser out:

 ```js
 const url = require('./url')